songz/cordova-plugin-opentok/README.md

-PhoneGap Plugin for OpenTok iOS
+Cordova Plugin for OpenTok iOS
 ===

 Weave video chat into your web (and now mobile!) application.

 ## Using Cordova CLI
-**Make sure You have Cordova 3.3 Installed** If you haven't, check out PhoneGap's [Installation](http://phonegap.com/install/) Page.
+**Make sure You have Cordova 3.3 Installed** If you haven't, view [Cordova instructions](http://cordova.apache.org/docs/en/3.3.0/guide_cli_index.md.html) Page.
 Clone this repo to get the source code for OpenTok's Cordova plugin

 1. Create a Cordova app by typing into Terminal: